kevin-ashton/ball-clock/README.md

 ### Mithril Experiment

 I've been aware of [mithrilJs](http://mithril.js.org/) for a while decided to implement a simple visualization.
-This can be accessed [here](https://kevin-ashton.github.io/ball-clock/js/src/) or the site can be run locally by running `npm run mithril`.
+This can be accessed [here](https://kevin-ashton.github.io/ball-clock/js/src/) or the site can be run locally by running `npm run mithril-watch` and `npm run mithril-server`.

 ### Notes

 * All javascript is written in ES6 and should be transpiled with [babeljs](https://babeljs.io/).
 Hence, `babel-node` is used within package.json scripts.

 * Generally speaking errors, data validation, and many unit tests (such as those generally expected to test the behavior of models) have been intentionally excluded.

+### Todo

+* Implement in Go
+* Add full ball path to the mithril simulation.